zenotech/netcdf-c/docs/compression.md

 - "fpzip" (from LLNL)
 - "zfp" (from LLNL)

-The first, zip, is directly supported by libhdf5 if it is compiled with zlib support (on by default).
+The first two, zip and szip, are directly supported by libhdf5 if it is compiled with zlib and (optionally) szip support.
-The second, szip, can be compiled into hdf5, but if not, then it can be supported by the netcdf compression support in the same way as the last three.
+Support for zlib is on by default.

 The last three require that the netcdf library be compiled with the library and include directory specified